metabolean5/signals-as-features/README.md

 ## 1. `tree_parser.py`

   - This script takes as input all the gold RST trees from the RST-DT corpus.
-  - It transforms the Lisp code representations of the trees into a top-down constituency parsing format.
+  - It transforms the Lisp code (.dis) representations of the trees into a top-down constituency parsing format.
   - Then, it performs preliminary discourse parsing evaluation using the outputs of the DMRST discourse parser.

 ## 2. `rst_signaling_parse.py`